allan-mobley-jr/hucklepuck/_posts/2020-02-23-Blog-Building.md

 Let me start off by saying that I am by no means an expert on going serverless.
-Let me also say that I am not here to argue how *you* define the term or whether *you* think it's an appropriate, unfortunate, or misleading moniker.
+Let me also say that I am not here to argue how *you* define the term or whether *you* think it's an inappropriate, unfortunate, or misleading moniker.

-Let's get that straight from the jump.
+Let's get that straight from the jump, Spanky.

 Now when I think of serverless, three things come to mind: